tada/pljava-wiki/Prebuilt-packages.md

 [the pljava-dev mailing list][pljdv], along with the output of the third query below:

-**Note: as of 12 April 2016, the `pljava-dev` mailing list is not reliable, and the hosting service is looking into the trouble.
-To announce availability of a package, please [open an issue][ghissu].**
+**Note: as of mid-May 2016, the `pljava-dev` mailing list is working again, and should be used to announce packages.
+In case the mailing list does not seem to work, then please [open an issue][ghissu].**

 [ghissu]: https://github.com/tada/pljava/issues